Plate armour: Effect on weapon development

-Fluted plate was not only decorative, but also reinforced the plate against bending under slashing or blunt impact.
+Fluted plate was not only decorative, but also reinforced the plate against bending under striking or blunt impact.
 This offsets against the tendency for flutes to catch piercing blows.
 In armoured techniques taught in the German school of swordsmanship, the attacker concentrates on these "weak spots", resulting in a fighting style very different from unarmoured sword-fighting.
-Because of this weakness, most warriors wore a mail shirt (haubergeon or hauberk) beneath their plate armour (or coat-of-plates).
-Later, full mail shirts were replaced with mail patches, called gussets, sewn onto a gambeson or arming jacket.
-Further protection for plate armour was the use of small round plates called besagews that covered the armpit area and couters and poleyns with "wings" to protect the inside of the joint.
+Because of this weakness, most warriors wore a mail shirt (haubergeon or hauberk) beneath their plate armour (or coat of plates).
+Later, full mail shirts were replaced with mail patches, called gussets, which were sewn onto a gambeson or arming jacket.
+Further protection for plate armour was the use of small round plates called besagews, that covered the armpit area and the addition of couters and poleyns with "wings" to protect the inside of the joint.